Skripkon/RESO/README.md

-# MuseGen - a modern tool to generate piano music
+# RESO - a modern tool to generate piano music